WorkNest

 As the name suggests, these clauses allow employers to make deductions from an employee’s salary if they owe money to the company.
 They can be used, for example, to recoup overpayments in holiday pay or to cover the cost of lost or damaged company property.

-Employers cannot make deductions from salary unless the contract permits this.
-It is therefore an important clause to include in the contract.
+You can't usually make deductions from salary unless the contract permits this.
+There are statutory exceptions to this, for example recovering overpayments, tax, or court orders.
+It's an important clause to include in the contract.

 5. Post-termination restrictions ('restrictive covenants')